gplv2/urbis-validate/README.md

     <print mode="meta"/>
     </osm-script>fg

-Open with JOSM and save the osm, you can validate while editing in JOSM , run the validator
+Open with JOSM and save the osm, you can validate while editing in JOSM , run the validator:

-    glenn@slicky:~/urbis/qa$ ./urbis_brussel.php -o addresses_brussel.osm
+`glenn@slicky:~/urbis/qa$ ./urbis_brussel.php -o addresses_brussel.osm`

 ## Output results (edited for reading)